garden-io/garden/docs/reference/commands.md

         # for dependencies and in templating.
         outputs:
           <name>:

-        # The name of the test that was run.
-        testName:

-        # The test run's version, as a string.
-In addition to the parent module's version, this also factors in the
-        # module versions of the test's runtime dependencies (if any).
-        version:

       # Structured outputs from the execution, as defined by individual action/module types, to be made available for
       # dependencies and in templating.